AryanRajSingh/entertainmenthub.netlify.app/README.md

 <table>
 <tr>
 <td>
-  Movie App built in React JS and Material UI.
+This is a web application built with React JS and Redux using the Material UI library for styling.
+The app displays a list of popular movies and TV series from TMDB API.
 </td>
 </tr>
 </table>